vijay15joseph/gemini-demo/README.md

 ## Example Response

 The document below shows an example response from the _Serve_ Cloud Function.
-In this example the flag attribute is set to "" indicating the Pictionary webpage is calling the function.
+In this example `flag = ""`, indicating the Pictionary webpage is calling the function.
+Notice how `imageDescription` contains the Gemini response and the `imageUrl` contains the Cloud Storage location for image sent to Gemini.

 ```json
 {